marcjwilliams1/SubClonalSelection.jl/example/README.md

 # SubClonalSelection

 This section will go through a few detailed examples of how a VAF distribution from bulk sequencing data is fitted using Approximate Bayesian Computation.
-We will go through 3 examples, 2 simulated datasets where the ground truth is known and a final example using data from Nik-Zainal et al. Cell 2012 which is presented in the paper in figure 3.
+We will go through 3 examples, 2 simulated datasets where the ground truth is known and a final example using data from Zhang et al. Science 2015 which is presented in the paper in figure 3.

 First I'll go through some of the basics of the package and the options available.